nhsx/SynthVAE/README.md

   --diff_priv DIFF_PRIV
-                        run VAE with differential privacy --savefile SAVEFILE   save trained model's state_dict to file --savevisualisation   save the loss & variable plots -- metrics            calculate and save the metrics of the training set -- pre_proc_method    {GMM, standard}
+                        run VAE with differential privacy --savefile SAVEFILE   save trained model's state_dict to file --savevisualisation   save the loss & variable plots using the filepath given --metrics            calculate and save the metrics of the training set using the filepath given --pre_proc_method    {GMM, standard}
                         set the pre-processing method
 ```